-S.N Nutrition actions Program Implementation/operational guidelines 23 Support for early breastfeeding and immediate skin-to-skin contact Mother & Child Health Handbook (Bhutan, Ministry of Health 2019): Baby's weight and height are recorded in the Mother & Child Health Handbook. birth-weight infants should be made for the expression, storage, and handling of breast milk, especially in neonata can nurse should be encouraged to breastfeed, and mothers should be supported in supplying Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015): Adequate provision should be made for the expression, storage, and handling of breast milk, especially in neonatal special care units.
+S.N Nutrition actions Program Implementation/operational guidelines 23 Support for early breastfeeding and immediate skin-to-skin contact Mother & Child Health Handbook (Bhutan, Ministry of Health 2019): Baby's weight and height are recorded in the Mother & Child Health Handbook.
+24 Optimal feeding of low- birth-weight infants Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015): Adequate provision should be made for the expression, storage, and handling of breast milk, especially in neonatal special care units.
 Babies who can nurse should be encouraged to breastfeed, and mothers should be supported in supplying expressed breast milk (EBM) to newborns who are not able to nurse.
 Health workers should demonstrate cup feeding and correct positioning to new mothers.
 25 Counseling of mothers of low-birth-weight infants on Kangaroo Mother Care (KMC) Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015): Health workers should promote and support KMC.
 Mother & Child Health Handbook (Bhutan, Ministry of Health 2019) recommends continuing KMC for preterm and low-birth-weight babies.
 26 Postnatal care (PNC) for babies around day three, day seven and within six weeks after birth Mother & Child Health Handbook (Bhutan, Ministry of Health 2019) recommends five postnatal visits: the first within 24 hours of birth for institutional deliveries and as soon as possible for home deliveries, the second on day three after delivery, the third visit one to two weeks after delivery; the fourth visit three weeks after delivery, and the fifth visit six weeks after delivery.
-27 PNC for women within three and seven days and within six weeks after delivery Mother & Child Health Handbook (Bhutan, Ministry of Health 2019) recommends five postnatal visits: the first within 24 hours of birth for institutional deliveries and as soon as possible for home deliveries, the second on day three after delivery, the third visit one two weeks after delivery; the fourth visit three weeks after delivery; and the fifth visit six weeks after delivery 28 Breastfeeding Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015) record encouraging new mothers to breastfeed babies on demand.
-Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015) recommends encouraging new mothers to breastfeed babies on demand.
+27 PNC for women within three and seven days and within six weeks after delivery Mother & Child Health Handbook (Bhutan, Ministry of Health 2019) recommends five postnatal visits: the first within 24 hours of birth for institutional deliveries and as soon as possible for home deliveries, the second on day three after delivery, the third visit one two weeks after delivery; the fourth visit three weeks after delivery; and the fifth visit six weeks after delivery 28 Breastfeeding counseling Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015) recommends encouraging new mothers to breastfeed babies on demand.
 29 IFA supplementation Strategy for Control of Iron Deficiency Anemia in Bhutan (Final Draft) (Bhutan, Ministry of Health 2018) recommends a daily IFA supplement (60 mg of iron and 400 mg of folic acid) until 90 days after delivery.
 Early childhood 30 Breastfeeding counseling Infant and Young Child Feeding Practice Policy of Bhutan, 2015-Draft (Bhutan, Ministry of Health 2015): Mothers should be encouraged to breastfeed for six months; health workers should promote breastfeeding on demand; health workers should encourage mothers to continue breastfeeding until the baby is at least two years old and to actively feed the child.